Compressed representation of Learning Spaces: Two kinds of query learning: KST versus FCA

-This leads us to the top-down approach of modern attribute exploration.
-Here the reaction to the feedback of the expert will be vice versa: If $A \ra \ol{A}$ does {\it not} hold in the target closure space, then do nothing, otherwise get busy.
-How to flesh out this vague idea in the framework of Knowledge Spaces (or closure spaces) remains to be seen.
-However we shall provide some details in 8.4 in the special case of Learning Spaces (or dually convex geometries).
+These ideas get refined in [FD, 15.2] but for many details the reader is referred to the original article of Koppen [K].
+Both for NQA and the rejection-query-learning of 8.1 the exploration algorithm confronts the user with candidate formulas $\varphi$.
+For the former $\varphi$ is a dimplication $A \rightsquigarrow B$, for the latter an implication $\varphi = (A \ra B)$.
+However, the crucial difference isn't dimplication versus implication but is this.
+When $\varphi$ gets confirmed then NQA does work with $\varphi$ (in Step 2), whereas FCA does nothing.
+Vice versa, when $\varphi$ is rejected then NQA does nothing, whereas FCA must find a rejection ($=$counterexample) for $\varphi$.
+That's why we spoke of rejection-query-learning in 8.1 and now say that NQA is an example of {\it confirmation}-query-learning.
+Notice that both for NQA and FCA the current Knowledge Space ${\cal K}$, respectively closure space ${\cal C}$, {\it shrinks} whenever $\varphi$ has triggered work.

-{\bf 8.3} Let us summarize from [FD, ch.16] how the top down NQA method criticized in Comments 1 and 2 is not so naive after all when it comes to {\it Learning} Spaces!
-The main idea is thus to approach the target Learning Space $(Q, \ol{\cal K})$ from above by starting with the powerset ${\cal P}(Q)$ (or some other initial Learning Space) and by cutting off a chunks ${\cal D}_{\cal K}(A, q)$ (to be defined in 8.4.2) of the current Learning Spaces $(Q, {\cal K})$ whenever a query $(A, q)$ gets answered in the positive.
+{\bf 8.3} Let us summarize from [FD, ch.16] how the NQA method criticized in Comments 1 and 2 is not so naive after all when it comes to {\it Learning Spaces}.
+The main idea is thus to approach the unknown target Learning Space $(Q, \ol{\cal K})$ by starting with the powerset ${\cal P}(Q)$ (or some other initial Learning Space) and by cutting off suitable\footnote{More details follow in 8.4.2.} chunks ${\cal D}_{\cal K}(A, q)$ of the current Learning Spaces $(Q, {\cal K})$ whenever a query $(A, q)$ gets answered in the {\it positive}.
 In formulas,

-(17) \quad ${\cal K}$ gives way to ${\cal K} \setminus {\cal D}_{\cal K}(A, q)$.
+(21) \quad ${\cal K}$ gives way to ${\cal K} \setminus {\cal D}_{\cal K}(A, q)$.

-Although ${\cal D}_{\cal K}(A, q)$ usually comprises {\it many} knowledge states (improving upon 8.1), it remains intractable to keep track of ${\cal K}$ by listing its members individually.
+Although ${\cal D}_{\cal K}(A, q)$ usually comprises {\it many} knowledge states (as opposed to 8.2), it would remain intractable to keep track of ${\cal K}$ by listing its members individually.
 The elegant solution in [FD, ch.16] is to keep track of ${\cal K}$ by merely holding on to its base ${\cal B}({\cal K})$.
 The algorithm stops when no more queries get answered positively.
 Then $\ol{\cal K}$ equals the last update ${\cal K}$, and can be generated by applying Dowling's algorithm to ${\cal B}(\ol{\cal K})$.

 {\bf 8.4} Here come three ideas to improve upon 8.3, the third more speculative than the others.